Block-Logic/solana-rpc-ruby/README.md

 puts response
 ```

-All info about methods you can find in the docs on: FILL THE ADDRESS!!!
+All info about methods you can find in the docs on: https://www.rubydoc.info/github/Block-Logic/solana-rpc-ruby/main/SolanaRpcRuby

 Also, as a reference you can use docs from solana: https://docs.solana.com/developing/clients/jsonrpc-api
 ## License